Sundin-I/MovieRecommendationSorter_IS_AC/readme.md

 - When the user types 2, the total amount of movies loaded from the dataset will be displayed.
 - When the user types 3, a recommendation score for each movie is calculate.
   Note: To use the next features: options 1, 2, 3 must be selected (in that order)
-- When the user types 4, it displays the top recommended movies based on user-selected value of k(the user may chose how many movies)//continue fromhere
+- When the user types 4, it displays the top recommended movies based on user-selected value of k
+  Note: the user may chose how many movies as long as it's not 0.
+As of creating this program, there's no limit to how many movies can be rated.
+Same applies to the next feature.
-- When the user types 5, We can also allow recommendations to be ranked overall or filtered by genre.
+- When the user types 5, shares the same functions as option 4 but is instead filtered by genre.
-- When the user types 6, The program will compare two sorting algorithms by running them on the same dataset and recording their runtimes.
-The results will show whether both algorithms produced the same rankings, or which one performs better.
-We will also include basic tests to verify the program loads the data correctly, calculates recommendation scores correctly, returns the correct number of top k movies, and handles unsuccessful cases with an error message.
+- When the user types 6, The program will compare two sorting algorithms (MinHeap vs Quicksort) by running them on the same dataset and recording their runtimes
+- //maybe you guys can elaborate on this as I was out of town and couldn't properly test the implementation after the added quicksort.
 - When the user types 7, they're given the ability to search by title (not case sensitive)
+- When the user types 8, the program ends.

+//each time an option is selected, the menu below always prints after the prior option's response.
 Movie Recommendation Menu:
 1. Load dataset
 2. Display total count of movie recommendations